asyncio-docs/asyncio-doc/webscraper.rst

 Because we wait for each call to ``get_page()`` to complete, we need to wait about 11 seconds.
 That is the sum of all waiting times.
-Let's see see if we can do better going asynchronously.
+Let's see if we can do it any better going asynchronously.

 Getting One Page Asynchronously